July 21

 The International AntiCounterfeiting Coalition offers resources on combating fake goods.

-An AI Tool To Consider for Counterfeit Detection
+AI Tool for Counterfeit Detection

 AI tools are becoming increasingly sophisticated and can help prevent fake goods and stop the illegal use and infringement of intellectual property rights.
 Enrupty is an AI-based solution that authenticates goods to combat counterfeiting.